 - 2 tablespoons tamari

 - 1 teaspoon garlic chili paste or more to taste

 - 1 head bibb or leaf lettuce carefully separated into individual leaves

 Add the stock to a large pan over medium heat, and add the full block of tempeh.
 Allow to simmer for about half an hour.

 Remove the tempeh from the pan and allow to cool

 Over medium-high heat, add the peanut oil to a pan and then add the diced onion.
 Cooking for about 5 minutes, stirring frequently, until the onion is fragrant and lightly browned.

 Crumble the tempeh and add it to the pan along with the mushrooms.
 Cook until the mushrooms have softened and the tempeh has browned, about 10 minutes

 While the tempeh and mushrooms are cooking, whisk together the coconut milk, peanut butter, agave, garlic, ginger, tamari, lime juice, and garlic chili paste in a small bowl.

-Add the sauce to the pan and cook for 5 to 10 more minutes, until the sauce has cooked thoroughly and thickened.
+Add the sauce to the pan and cook for 5 more minutes, until the sauce has cooked thoroughly and thickened.
 Taste and add more salt, if desired.